rishisareen/rishisareen.github.io/blog/_posts/2025-07-31-Build-Habit.md

 ### **Why New Habits Often Fail**

-Let’s be honest—most people don’t fail to build habits because they’re lazy.
+Let’s be honest.
+Most people don’t fail to build habits because they’re lazy.
  They fail because they try to rely on willpower.
-And willpower is like a battery—it drains fast.
+And willpower is like a battery, it drains fast.

 Here’s what usually happens: